Key takeaways

 • For research: Lexis+ AI, Westlaw Precision with AI, vLex Vincent.

-• For internal knowledge: Glean, NetDocuments with AI, iManage, or a well-organized SharePoint/Notion setup.
+• For internal knowledge: Glean, NetDocuments with AI, iManage, or a well-organized SharePoint setup.

-Monthly cost for a small firm running a real stack sits between $200 and $1,500 per attorney per month, depending on which specialty tools you bring in.
-The marketing-only side runs under $50 per month.
-The legal-specific tools usually pay back inside a quarter if the volume is there.
+A small firm running a real stack spends somewhere between $200 and $1,500 per attorney per month, depending on which specialty tools you bring in.
+The marketing-only side runs under $50 a month.
+The legal-specific tools usually pay back inside a quarter if the volume's there.

 The short version

-The attorney's job is judgment, advocacy, and counsel.
-AI takes the drafting, formatting, intake, and research-support work off the desk so more of the attorney's day goes to the parts of the job that actually require an attorney.
+Your job is counsel, advocacy, and the calls only you can make.
+AI takes the drafting, formatting, intake, and research support off your desk, so more of your day goes to the work that actually needs a lawyer.